 Guide to Self-Publishing an Indie Artist Book 2017 copyright Douglas Stockdale

 My self-published Guide was formally launched at the Medium Photo Festival in San Diego, CA last week end.
-A copy was provided for each person who registered for Medium, compliments of my book sponsor, Dual Graphics, the book printer located in Brea, CA. As a result, over half of the first edition is gone!
+A copy was provided for each person who registered for Medium, compliments of my book sponsor, Dual Graphics, the book printer located in Brea, CA (note: Dual Graphics has closed due to the COVID-19 pandemic economics).
+As a result, over half of the first edition is gone!
 Even signed a few of these during the Medium event over the weekend.

 As I have been writing about this previously, the Guide is was meant to be a short and sweet yet very practical step-by-step to guide someone thru the complex self-publishing process of an artist book.
 It is ideal for someone who has a lot of illustrations; be that photographs, drawings, paintings, etc. This book is drawn from my various book design workshops, experience with working with my publisher for Ciociaria in Rome and the various photobook discussions with other photographers and artists I have had over the years as the Editor of The PhotoBook Journal.
 So far, the feedback has been really great.